zeeshanahmad0201/white_label_template/README.md

 ---

 **Ready to scale?
-Generate your first client and see the magic!** ✨
+Generate your first client with automatic Firebase integration!**